Skip to main content

 Pfizer

-In October 2021, an employee of 15 years stole 12,000 confidential documents with data about the COVID-19 vaccine, the relationship between Pfizer and BioNTech, and experimental monoclonal cancer treatment.
+In October 2021, an employee of 15 years stole 12,000 confidential documents with data about the COVID-19 vaccine, the relationship between Pfizer and BioNTech, and experimental monoclonal cancer treatments.

 Pfizer sued their ex-employee for uploading files containing trade secrets to private Google Drive accounts and personal devices.
 It’s possible that the culprit meant to pass the stolen information to Xencor, one of Pfizer’s competitors who had previously made the former Pfizer employee a job offer.